nullmonk/pwnboard/README.md

 # Future Features
 * Init script to help configure and use the program
 * Reset the db before starting an engagement
-* Click on a host to track the beacons REQUIRE DB UPDATE
+* Click on a host to track the beacons

 ![pwnboard](https://raw.githubusercontent.com/micahjmartin/pwnboard/master/img/PWNboard.png)